How to Clean Pool Filters: Complete DIY Cleaning Guide

 1. Backwash when pressure rises 8-10 PSI above starting pressure

-2. Add fresh DE powder after each backwashing - typically 1 pound per 10 square feet of filter area
+2. Add fresh DE powder after each backwashing - according to your filter manufacturer's specifications (typically 1 pound per 10 square feet, but always check your specific model's requirements)

 3. Add DE through the skimmer with the pump running to ensure even distribution